Roam Sweet Roam Car Camping

 meet new people when you travel solo

 8. Embrace spontaneity!
 I love solo travel because I change my mind or plan on a whim.
-You’ll get suggestions from people you meet on new places to see or trails to hike and you can just go.
+You’ll get suggestions from people you meet on new places to see or trails to hike or bike ride and you can just go.
 You can also get lost or make lots of U-turns and no one cares or knows.
 It’s a lesson for life – be flexible, open, and ready for unplanned adventure!

 Gear Every Solo Car Camper Should Have